The Immune System and Multiple Sclerosis

 White blood cells circulate in the blood and are produced when the immune system perceives a foreign body and instructs the cells to eliminate it, thereby “protecting” the body.
 In order to reach the nerves within the CNS, the immune system cells and molecules must cross a protective barrier that surrounds the blood vessels.
 Known as the blood-brain barrier (BBB), this layer of cells is designed to prevent damaging cells and other substances in the blood (including those that could cause disease) from entering the brain, optic nerves, and spinal cord of the CNS.

-With MS, damaging immune-system cells are able to break through the BBB and enter the CNS, where they begin their attack on the myelin.
-Once the damaging cells enter the CNS, macrophages and other lymphocytes begin their attack on the myelin.
+With MS, damaging immune-system cells (macrophages and other lymphocytes) are able to break through the BBB and enter the CNS, where they begin their attack on the myelin.
 This creates inflammation along the nerves where the myelin is being damaged.
 Areas of activity are known as lesions (or plaques).
 Lesions vary in activity levels, ranging from very active (acute), to chronic, to inactive.

 Remyelination is believed to occur in relapsing-remitting MS (RRMS) when a symptom flare-up subsides and goes into remission.
 The return of function is thought to result from not only myelin repair, but reduced inflammation as well.
 Eventually, the axon becomes exposed and damaged, and the myelin may no longer be repaired.
 With primary-progressive MS (PPMS) and other forms of progressive MS, the oligodendrocytes are unable to repair the myelin, and therefore symptoms do not remit.

 Areas of damaged myelin become scarred and can no longer fully insulate the nerve – leaving unprotected areas, where the flow of nerve impulses is interrupted.
 This interruption in the communication between the brain and other parts of the body results in the symptoms experienced by individuals with MS.